lowcodelounge/rapid-web-prototyping-workshop/introduction/why-low-code-prototyping.md

 - Working with realistic *interactions* and *content* results in more meaningful feedback
 - Getting to know the medium of delivery results in better collaboration between design and development
-- Consider accessibility and responsiveness early in the process
+- Considering accessibility and responsiveness early in the process reduces rework later